lichendust/souschef/readme.md

 Override the output resolution.
 Both X and Y dimensions must be supplied.

 Sous Chef also has a very primitive shortcut table, which is currently hard-coded to a few basics that I use myself because I'm very lazy.
-I'm documenting them here for now, but these *will change in future* because they need to.
+I'm documenting them here for now, but these *will change and/or be expanded in future* because they need to.

 	-r dcp4k